BabelFish0/rit-angle-23/writeup.md

                         pairs_of_players_0.append((r, p1, p2)) # this means p1 < p2
 ```

 This is quite ugly but makes it unlikely to accidentally skip a configuration.
 The order of players does not matter so duplicates are not added to the list.
 Then the model can be initialized and the previously mentioned variables added.
+Also note that we do not need to worry about playing against yourself or own team as these configurations are never generated to start with; therefore, these are not included as constraints later.

 ```python
 m = gp.Model("mip1")